76% of households in the country own a pet. That’s about 85 million families!

-Keep reading to discover five easy ways to remove pet stains and odors on rugs!
+Keep reading to discover five easy ways to remove pet stains and odors on carpets and rugs!

 With these tips, you can discover how to get rid of pet stains with ease.
 That way, you don’t have to worry about tossing out your favorite carpet.
 Instead, you can clean up the mess for a carpet that’s practically brand new.

 Clean the stains away with these five easy at-home methods!

 Sometimes, cats dodge their litter boxes or training puppies have an accident.
 While it’s normal, cleaning up these messes can become exhausting and time-consuming.
 When you don’t use the right tools, pet odors on carpet materials can even linger.

 If you want to learn how to get rid of a pet stain on rugs, start by grabbing a roll of paper towels.
 You might want to consider grabbing a mask, too.
 Then, dab at the urine using paper towels.

 Even after dabbing at the stain, you want to make sure to deep clean the fabric.

 Start by grabbing a bottle of white vinegar.
 White vinegar is a great way to neutralize odors.
 It’s ideal for wet stains or stains that have sat unattended for a while.